Breast Cancer

 The most common way to screen for breast cancer is a mammogram.
 A mammogram is an x-ray picture of your breast.
 Mammograms can spot breast cancer before you can feel lumps in your breast.

-The U.S. Preventive Services Task Force (USPSTF) recommends screening mammography every two years for women between ages 40 and 74 who are at average risk of breast cancer.
+The U.S. Preventive Services Task Force (USPSTF) recommends screening mammography every two years between ages 40 and 74 for people who are at average risk of breast cancer.
 Other medical organizations may have different recommendations, such as getting screened every year.
 Your health care provider may recommend one of these options more strongly.

 You should be aware of how your breasts normally look and feel.
 This will help you notice when something is different.
 If you notice any changes, talk to your health care provider.